Manin triples for double Lie bialgebroids: Introduction

 Poisson double groupoids \cite{mackenzie1999symplectic} have two differentiation steps, leading to ``double bialgebroids" at two levels, namely, Lie bialgebroid groupoids and double Lie bialgebroids \cite{bursztyn2021poisson}.
 In \cite{mancur1}, the author showed that Lie bialgebroid groupoids, given by LA-groupoids in duality, correspond to multiplicative Manin triples in {\em CA-groupoids} \cite{li2012courant, cristianthesis, mehta2009q} (or {\em multiplicative Courant algebroids}).
 In this paper, we aim to take a step further by proving the infinitesimal version of this correspondence, i.e., that LA-Courant algebroids provide the Manin triple framework for double Lie bialgebroids \cite{bursztyn2021poisson}.
 Since double Lie algebroids and LA-Courant algebroids are more intricate than LA-groupoids and CA-groupoids, respectively, establishing the corresponding result in the infinitesimal setting involves additional technical difficulties.

 Double Lie bialgebroids \cite{bursztyn2021poisson} consist of two double Lie algebroids in duality, as shown below,

-such that the Lie algebroids $\Omega \Rightarrow A$ and $\Omega^{*_A} \Rightarrow A$ form a Lie bialgebroid.
+such that the Lie algebroids $\Omega \Rightarrow A$ and $\Omega^{*_A} \Rightarrow A$ form a Lie bialgebroid, with $\Rightarrow$ indicating a Lie algebroid structure.
 To describe double Lie bialgebroids via Manin triples, the key point is identifying the double structure of their Drinfeld double.
-In the setting described above, $\Omega \oplus_A \Omega^{*_A} \rightarrowtail A$ is a Courant algebroid which carries an additional Lie algebroid structure $\Omega \oplus_A \Omega^{*_A} \Rightarrow H \oplus C^*$.
+In the setting described above, $\Omega \oplus_A \Omega^{*_A} \rightarrowtail A$ is a Courant algebroid\footnote{Throughout the paper, the arrow $\rightarrowtail$ denotes a Courant algebroid structure.} which carries an additional Lie algebroid structure $\Omega \oplus_A \Omega^{*_A} \Rightarrow H \oplus C^*$.
 Our central result is that these two structures are compatible in the sense that they form an {\em LA-Courant algebroid} \cite{li2012courant}.
 This leads to Theorem \ref{teorema2}, where we prove the correspondence between double Lie bialgebroids and LA-Courant algebroids equipped with two complementary LA-Dirac structures.

 The core of the technical work in this paper is to show how the compatibility conditions of a double Lie bialgebroid, after taking the Drinfeld double, become precisely those of an LA-Courant algebroid.
 Describing LA-Courant algebroids in classical terms involves intricate compatibility conditions, due to their formulation in terms of triple vector bundles.
 To define such structure, Li-Bland \cite{li2012courant} considered the linear Poisson structure on the dual of the Lie algebroid, viewed as a morphism of triple vector bundles, and required a certain relation associated with this map to be a Courant relation.
 The key step in our approach is realizing that such a relation may be considered even when starting with only a Lie algebroid, as observed in \cite{jotz2020courant}.
 We then progressively include additional structures in a compatible manner and observe how this relation behaves, until we characterize the compatibility conditions of double Lie algebroids through it (see \S \ref{subsectiontherelation}).
 In the following diagram, we illustrate how our result completes the big picture.